Scotland and Ireland Adventure and Discovery

 On this trip you will:

-- Ride horses through the Irish countryside
+- Ride through the unforgettable Scottish Highlands

 - Bike ride around Inishmore and visit a ring fort on the side of a cliff that was built around the 2nd century BC